What Does It Mean When A Website is Not Secure + How to Fix It?

 After making security updates, submit your website to Google Search Console to ensure that your changes are recognized.
 This will allow Google to index the HTTPS version of your site and confirm that the "Not Secure" warning has been resolved.

 To submit a website to Google Search Console, first sign in or create an account at search.google.com.
-Then, click "Add Property," enter your website URL, and choose between domain or URL prefix.
+Then, click "Add Property," enter your website URL, and choose between the domain or URL prefix.
 Verify ownership by following the provided steps, such as adding a DNS record or HTML file to your website.
 Once verified, Google will start tracking your site's performance.

 Partner with cybersecurity experts